tonylekhtman/DILBERT/README.md

 cd unlabeled_data
 python get_rest_domain_data.py
 ```

-This will run for about 10 minutes.
-You can also put your own unlabeled data instead.

 To get the laptops unlabeled data you can go to: https://nijianmo.github.io/amazon/index.html to the Electronics category.